cvdlab-projects/webmol/README.md

     * Panoramic navigation
     * Camera Rotation
     * Reset camera to initial position
-    * Atoms are pickable to show information
+    * Atoms are pickable to show informations
 * Background color can be chosed
-* JSON Downloader and Parser to view more protein as possible
+* JSON Downloader and Parser to view more protein as possible and integrate WebPdb Project.

 # Viewer Type
 * Ball and stick